fleek-platform/dashboard/README.md

 The project has two category of tests:

 - End-to-End (e2e) built on playwright to facility testing the UI/UX interface.
 The network calls are mocked to facilitate rapid development and focus on the interface;
-- Functional (Unit tests), which assert pure functions, e.g. data transformations, calculations, etc, a separate concern over the presentation;
+- Unit tests, which assert pure functions, e.g. data transformations, calculations, etc, a separate concern over the presentation;

 You can run all tests by executing the command: